A Viewing Guide for the UW Cherry Blossoms

-Spring is popping off—and we don't just mean with your sinuses.
-While Skagit Valley prepares to welcome tons of tulip tiptoers next month, the University of Washington dusts off its red-brick footpaths right blooming now.
-It's cherry blossom time.
+the early-march snow—yes, it happens here—makes us all the more eager for spring.
+While Skagit Valley prepares to welcome tons of tulip tiptoers next month, and area botanical gardens shake off the frost, the University of Washington is readying its red-brick footpaths right blooming now.
+It's almost cherry blossom time.

 What is it?

 Less a festival and more an annual happening that everyone just seems to know about, the blooming of UW's 29 cherry blossom trees in and around the quad always draws a crowd.
-Well, except for the last couple of years when the university specifically asked people to stay away for social distancing purposes.
+It's not just the area near Red Square, either.
+Clones of those cherry blossom trees are scattered around the campus, says UW arborist Sara Shores, while more yoshinos cluster around Drumheller Fountain.
+Three other varieties—kwanzan, shirofugen, and hisakura—line the gently sloped path between the fountain and the quad.
+A handy map marks them all.

 Why cherry blossoms?

-Originally planted at Washington Park Arboretum in 1939—conflicting reports say they were either a gift from the mayor of Tokyo in 1912 or purchased for $1.25 a pop—the yoshino cherry trees were relocated to the quad in 1984 to make room for the construction of 520.
-In 2014, the Japan Commerce Association of Washington gifted the university an additional 18 cherry trees, planted at Rainier Vista, where there's a fountain and, duh, views of Mount Rainier.
-Today the campus has dozens of original trees and clones in varieties like kwanzan, shirofugen, and hisakura.
-A handy map marks them all.
+Originally planted at Washington Park Arboretum in 1939—conflicting reports say they were either a gift from the mayor of Tokyo in 1912 or purchased for $1.25 a pop—the yoshino cherry trees were relocated to the quad in 1964 to make room for the construction of 520.
+Twenty-seven of the quad's trees are originals from the Arboretum.
+Then in 2014, the Japan Commerce Association of Washington gifted the university an additional 18 cherry trees, planted at Rainier Vista.

 What can a sakura enthusiast do?

 The most basic activity is hanami, literally "flower viewing."
 Most people stroll the quad and Rainier Vista for photo ops.
 Some people make it into a literal picnic, but don't expect any semblance of privacy or personal space.
 It gets crowded, especially on weekends.
-You can usually find a food truck or two parked at Red Square, the brick-festooned plaza at the quad's north entrance.
+Sometimes you can find a food truck or two parked at Red Square, the brick-festooned plaza at the quad's north entrance.

 What can you not do?